mkschulze/Cakewalk-A-300-PRO/README.md

 4: Slider 9 linkted to master volume<br>
 5: Rotary knobs linked to primary device macros<br>
 6: Switch between Arranger and Clipview with B1 button. <br>
+7: Return to Arrangement from Clip with B4 button.<br>

 ==================
 Installation: